-I'm Sharon and I'm in advanced psychotherapy training in Transactional Analysis.
+I'm Sharon.
+I'm a qualified counsellor and in advanced psychotherapy training in Transactional Analysis at The Berne Institute.

 I now work with clients in private practice under supervision.
 Supervision is required for all psychotherapists, whether they are fully qualified or a trainee.
 Attending supervision forms part of a therapist's ethical practice and ensures that you are receiving the most appropriate care.

-I have the appropriate registration with UKATA (UK Association for Transactional Analysis) and EATA (European Association for Transactional Analysis) and adhere to their code of ethics.
+I have the appropriate registration with UKATA (UK Association for Transactional Analysis) and EATA (European Association for Transactional Analysis) and the BACP (British Association for Counselling and Psychotherapy).
+I adhere to their code of ethics.

 My practice is in Kegworth, a village just 10 miles south of Nottingham city, on the border of Derbyshire and Leicestershire.
 More information about where I practice from is available on our website or on Counselling Directory.
 Due to the current situation with COVID-19, sessions are being held on the telephone or online.